-- Applicants are responsible for submitting all the necessary records to the Registrar's Office. - Applications must be updated annually by applicants who were not accepted the previous year. - Applicants may take non-respiratory therapy, general education and related coursework prior to being accepted into the program. - 4.
-All students admitted into a health sciences program will be required to submit to a criminal background check and drug testing prior to enrollment each academic year.
-The results of these tests could affect the student's ability to progress in the program. - All students completing a health sciences program may be required, by an externaltesting agency, to submit to a criminal background check and/or drug test prior to a state or national licensing/certification board approving the graduate to sit for licensure/certification exams.
+- Applicants are responsible for submitting all the necessary records to the Registrar's Office. - 2.
+Applications must be updated annually by applicants who were not accepted the previous year. - 3.
+Applicants may take non-respiratory therapy, general education and related coursework prior to being accepted into the program. - 4.
+Each student admitted into a health sciences program will be required to submit to a criminal background check and drug testing prior to enrollment each academic year at their own expense.
+The results of these tests could affect the student's ability to progress in the program. - Each student completing a health sciences program may be required, by an externaltesting agency, to submit to a criminal background check and/or drug test prior to a state or national licensing/certification board approving the graduate to sit for licensure/certification exams.